Being Harassed on Instagram? Here's How to Stop - Fast

 They Shut Down Their Social Media

-Victims think deleting their Instagram or Facebook will protect them.
+Most victims I speak to say that they thought deleting their Instagram or Facebook would protect them.
 But by the time threats are made, scammers have already downloaded your contact list, copied your profile, and saved anything they plan to use against you.
 Shutting down your account doesn't prevent exposure - it often triggers it because they think you're going to run away and not pay.
+There are much betters way to deal with this and to limit your exposure - contact me now if you want to learn how.

 They Try to Delete the Evidence